Aleana Egan

 Aleana Egan (born 1979) is an Irish sculptor.

 Career

 Egan was born in Dublin in 1979.
 Having attended Senior College, Dún Laoghaire–Rathdown she went on to graduate with a BA (Hons) in Fine Art and Painting from Glasgow School of Art in 2003.
 As of January 2019 Egan was based in Dublin.

+In 2026, Egan presented the site-responsive solo exhibition A Maritime Child at Interface in Lough Inagh, Connemara, presented as part of the Galway International Arts Festival.
+The exhibition was curated by Michael Hill, who previously co-curated Ireland's national pavilion at the 59th Venice Biennale.